A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: A case study: top portal with no mixing between and

 As anticipated in \cref{sec:Dgaugemasses}, the mass splitting between $m_{V_D}$ and $m_{V'}$, $\Delta m_V= m_{V_D} - m_{V'}$, plays an important role for DM phenomenology.
-First of all, we have that $\Delta m_V>0$ in the whole parameter space of the model, with the approximate expressions for $\Delta m_V$ given by \cref{eq:simple_mass_splitting_1,eq:simple_mass_splitting_2}.
-Since $m_{V_D} > m_{V'}$, $V_D V_D^* \to V'V'$ process for DM annihilation will {\it always} take place for any point in the parameter space to crucially contribute to the list of processes defining relic density and to extend the viable parameter space from the relic density constraints point of view.
-The $V_D V_D^* \to V'V'$ process will also contribute to the DM indirect detection signal.
+First of all, we have found that $\Delta m_V>0$ in the whole parameter space of the model, with the approximate expressions for $\Delta m_V$ given by \cref{eq:simple_mass_splitting_1,eq:simple_mass_splitting_2}.
+Since $m_{V_D} > m_{V'}$, the $V_D V_D^* \to V'V'$ process for DM annihilation will {\it always} take place for any point in the parameter space to contribute crucially to the list of processes affecting the relic density and to extend the viable parameter space compatible with constraints imposed by the relic density.
+The $V_D V_D^* \to V'V'$ process also contributes to the DM indirect detection signals.